FTBpro/count-von-count/README.md

    ```

    Notice the `<ID>` of the `UserDaily` object is an **array**, and its composed of 4 parameters, so after a call to
-   http://my-von-count.com/reads?user=5678, the DB will have the following data:
+   http://my-von-count.com/reads?user=5678, Redis DB will have the following keys:
    >UserDaily_5678_28_11_2013: { reads: 1 }

-   **WAIT A SECOND!** the query string contains only the `user` parameter, where does the other 3 parameters (`day`, `month`, `year`) come from?!?
+   **WAIT A SECOND!** the query string contains only a `user` parameter, where does the other 3 parameters (`day`, `month`, `year`) come from?!?
 Read more about it on [Request Metadata Parameters Plugins](#request-metadata-parameters-plugins).

 ### Dynamic Count - Parameter as `<COUNTER>` Name
-   We can use parameters to determine the `<COUNTER>` name. in that way we can dynamically determine what gets count.
+   We can use parameters to determine the `<COUNTER>` name.
+In that way we can dynamically determine what gets count.

-   In this example, we count for an `author` how many reads he had from each country (every week).
+   In this example, we count the number of reads an author had from each country (every week).

    ```JSON
    {